FOREX-Dollar inches higher as U.S. rate hike eyed despite Fed minutes

 With its program due to expire in little more than a week, Athens urgently needs to secure a financial lifeline to keep the country afloat beyond late March.
 Euro zone finance ministers will meet on Friday afternoon in Brussels to consider the request.

-On Wall Street, the benchmark S&P 500 stock index was nearly flat.
-(Reporting by Sam Forgione; Editing by Dan Grebler and James Dalgleish)
+On Wall Street, the benchmark S&P 500 stock index was last down 0.06 percent.
+(Reporting by Sam Forgione; Editing by Dan Grebler)

 * Sadara Ventures has backed six firms so far, more in pipeline